 STAR TREK: ENTERPRISE

-3-D animation, plus sound serve to enhance the DVD’s interactive menus.
+3-D animation, plus sound serve to enhance the DVDís interactive menus.
 Through the menus one has access to the set up and episode selection features, as well as the supplemental materials, which have been spread throughout the set.
-Running audio commentaries are provided for the episodes North Star (with assistant director Mike DeMeritt) and Similitude (with co-executive producer Manny Coto).
-Text Commentaries are provided by Star Trek Encyclopedia authors Michael Okuda and Denise Okuda on the following episodes: The Xindi, Impulse and Countdown.
-Deleted scenes have been included for Similitude, Chosen Realm and E².
+Running audio commentaries are provided for the episodes In A Mirror, Darkly Parts 1 & 2 (with Mike Sussman & Tim Gaskill) and Terra Prime.
+Text Commentaries are provided by Star Trek Encyclopedia authors Michael Okuda and Denise Okuda on the following episodes: The Forge, In A Mirror, Darkly, Part 2 and

-Season three of STAR TREK: ENTERPRISE is the strongest, which, of course, finds the series at its best.
-Paramount does their usual terrific job with the DVDs, providing solid presentations that outclass NTSC broadcasts.
-This was a great year for the series and STAR TREK: ENTERPRISE- THE COMPLETE THIRD SEASON comes highly recommended.
+Season four was the best, and sadly, final season of STAR TREK: ENTERPRISE.
+Paramount has done their usual first-rate job with the DVDs, providing high quality presentations that outclass NTSC broadcasts.
+These were the finest moments for the latest series to bear the Trek moniker, so STAR TREK: ENTERPRISE- THE COMPLETE FOURTH SEASON comes very highly recommended.

 reviews are Copyright © 2005 THE CINEMA LASER and may not be copied